-Federal guidelines require that members have the option of selecting a provider for family planning who is not their PCP.
+Federal guidelines require that members have the option of selecting a provider for family planning who is not their primary care provider (PCP).
 The family planning provider need not be contracted with MHS Health.

-- The clinician selected for family planning services does not replace the PCP chosen by or assigned to the enrollee for all other medical services. - The plan must allow adolescents to have their own PCP or to seek family planning services from a certified family planning agency. - If a plan member selects a non-MHS Health network provider for family planning services, the state will cover the cost on a fee-for-service basis.
+- The clinician selected for family planning services does not replace the PCP chosen by or assigned to the enrollee for all other medical services. - The plan must allow adolescents to have their own primary care provider or to seek family planning services from a certified family planning agency. - If a plan member selects a non-MHS Health network provider for family planning services, the state will cover the cost on a fee-for-service basis.

-Second Opinions
+Second opinions

 Members may receive a second opinion from a qualified in-plan professional.
-If an appropriate provider is not available in the network, the member may obtain the second opinion from an out-of-plan provider at no cost to the member.
+If an appropriate provider is not available in the network, the member may obtain the second opinion from an out-of-plan provider at no cost to the member